 An opportunity to push through your comfort zone and grow:

 When you live in a foreign country, away from your family and among strangers, you are bound to be independent and rely on yourself for everything.
 You will no longer find it difficult to handle or panic in a crisis situation.
-You will also build your own network and know when and where to find what you need.
+You will also build your own network and know when and where to find what you need when wondering n how to study abroad.
 This will also help you explore a different part of your personality that you probably may not have known before.

 You will make some amazing lifelong friends: